“Mobs” vs “Crowds”

-Additionally, another way to spot mob-mentality (and avoid the potential of it hijacking your better judgment) is to avoid these two scenarios:
+Additionally, another way to spot mob mentality (and avoid the potential of a growing wave hijacking your better judgment) is to avoid these two scenarios:

-The poet Henrik Ibsen famously said that “the majority is always wrong; the minority is rarely right.”
-And in an era of unprecedented connectedness, where every minority can find a community online in which they form a “majority”, perhaps the wisest thing you can do is to is to remind yourself that you’re in fertile ground for mob-recruitment; where power is given to volume (and wisdom gets bypassed).
-The second wisest thing to do is to disconnect often.
+The poet Henrik Ibsen said that “the majority is always wrong; the minority is rarely right.”
+And in an era of unprecedented connectedness, where every minority can find a community online in which they form the “majority”, perhaps the wisest thing you can do is to disconnect and do it often.
+And the second-wisest thing may be to remind yourself (and others) that you’re in fertile ground for mob-recruitment, where power is given to volume, and wisdom gets run over.

 — End —